GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 This applies to the `WarningFieldsValidator` as well.

 ## WarningFieldsValidator
 Similar to `RequiredFieldsValidator` except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
-Its usage is identical to [ValidatesMultipleFields](#validatesmultiplefields).
+It uses (so has all of the functionality and methods of) the [ValidatesMultipleFields](#validatesmultiplefields) trait.

 This can be very useful for alerting users about data that is technically valid but may not provide the results they expect.

 Displays a validation warning if the field(s) has no value.

 ## DependentRequiredFieldsValidator
 Allows you to define fields as being required conditionally based on the values of other fields.
 It uses [SearchFilters](https://docs.silverstripe.org/en/4/developer_guides/model/searchfilters/) to provide a variety of ways to compare values, depending on what causes the fields to be required.
+It uses (so has all of the functionality and methods of) the [ValidatesMultipleFieldsWithConfig](#validatesmultiplefieldswithconfig) trait.

 In the below example, we have fields with various levels of dependency on whether they are required or not.
 - ExactValueField will only be required if the value of DependencyField exactly equals someExactValue.
 It is implicitly case sensitive by not including the `nocase` modifier, and implicitly an exact match by not declaring a SearchFilter.